Yelp Advertising Review 2018

 4) How many products or services do you offer?

-The more products or services offer, the more Yelp directories there will be.
+The more products or services offered, the more Yelp directories there will be.
 If you are an auto repair shop, you most likely offer brake repair, oil changes, tires & suspensions and more.
-In this case Yelp will have a directory for each service.
-This would then increase the amount of views your listing has.
+In this case, Yelp will have a directory for each service.
+This would then increase the number of views your listing has.

 You would have to ask the question to your Sales rep how a budget gets divided if you offer different services.

-In the case of the auto repair shop I’ve mentioned, this screenshot below shows the increase in user views since we signed up with Yelp a few months back.
+In the case of the auto repair shop I’ve mentioned, this screenshot below shows the increase in user views during the 12 month advertising period.

 On the other side of this is if you’re a massage therapist that only offers that one service, you will only have one Yelp directory.
 This would mean your listing might not have as many views.